How to Market Your Clinic Like a Big Brand

 While in some ways it can be difficult to compete with the big players in the industry, technology is one way in which you can often level the playing field.
 Whether you do this by streamlining your website or learning how to compile a collection of amazing Google reviews, focusing on improving your technology can help you see your client numbers grow.

-If your website functions are broken or you don't offer simple features like online bookings or testimonials, you can unintentionally push potential clients in the directions of the big players.
+If your website functions are broken or you don't offer simple features like online bookings or testimonials, you can unintentionally push potential clients in the direction of the big players.

 5. Keep your branding consistent: